 Eventually I was leading the docs team as a volunteer contributor.
 In late 2007 I received a call from then Fedora Project Leader Max Spevack, who was looking to bring on a successor full-time at Red Hat, the project’s main sponsor.
 Not wanting to later regret a golden opportunity, I left one successful career and started what became another.
 As FPL I helped lead a community of hundreds of active contributors building, integrating, evangelizing, and educating about Fedora and open source technologies.

-I’m also the principal author of PulseCaster, a free software audio tool for novice podcasters, and a frequent contributor to Fedora Magazine.
-I write quite a bit about my current tech projects and musings at my blog on this site.
+I’m also the principal author of PulseCaster, a free software audio tool for novice podcasters (which I really need to work on more often although I’m short on time), and a frequent contributor to Fedora Magazine.
+I occasionally write about my current tech projects and musings at my blog on this site.